IBDCoach v2.0 is under construction!

 We created IBDCoach with the vision that the power resides within the IBD patient, and this individual has the profound ability to recapture their health through a science-based, strategic, and rational process of self-discovery, behavior change, and the cultivation of an environment conducive to healing.

-As a kid, I passed hours with my father as he explained to me the inner workings of life.
-My afternoons were spent exploring the forests of Mount Tamalpais in Marin County, California right outside the back door of my old, funky, rustic childhood home.
-Alongside my lifelong friends, this natural paradise in its bestowed powers of camaraderie, fun, and imagination, served as an outlet for all the stresses of family life, and planted the seeds for what would become my intense curiosity about the biological world.
+As a kid, I spent hours with my father as he explained to me the inner workings of life.
+Alongside my lifelong friends, the natural paradise of my childhood home in the forests of Mount Tamalpais, California bestowed powers of camaraderie, fun, and imagination, served as an outlet for all the stresses of family life, and planted the seeds for what would become my intense curiosity about the biological world.

 In high school, however, my curiosity was halted when my life took a turn for the worse.
-I was becoming very stressed by the pressure of school and family life and becme sick suddenly, with crippling symptoms of daily diarrhea, low body weight, fatigue, severe pain, and anemia.
+I was feeling very stressed by the pressure of school and family life and got sick suddenly, with crippling symptoms of daily diarrhea, low body weight, fatigue, severe pain, and anemia.
 The activities I had once loved like surfing, mountain biking, and hiking became nearly impossible.
-One day about six months into my mystery illness, I recall running my hands through my hair and finding my palms littered with countless hair follicles.
+One day, about six months into my mystery illness, my hair started falling out.
 I knew something was seriously wrong, as though an overpowering force had compromised the very integrity of my biology.

 My health had spiraled out of my control, as this violent, existential phenomenon evoked feelings only approximated by words: fragility and volatility; helplessness and despair; intensity and powerlessness.
 This disease became a daily reminder of my delicate human mortality at the mercy of an unpredictable, mysterious, and forceful opponent.